Frindsbury: Brickfields

 In 1847, there were 6 brickfields in Frindsbury.
 Three were at Manor Farm, two were at Whitewall Creek and one at Ten Gun Field Upnor.
 Top soil would be removed, the brickearth was removed and the topsoil replaced and farming continued or orchards were planted.
 Ten Gun Field was in operation in 1800 and produced around 2.5 million bricks annually over the period.
 Production peaked in 1844 when it produced 14 million, 1% of the national output.

 The bricks were Yellow Stock bricks, the colour produced by adding up to 17% chalk to the clay.
 The brick were graded as Firsts, Seconds (used for facings), Thirds (used for internals), Roughs (used for hardcore) and Chuffs that were unusable.

 Other later brickfields were at Barn Meadow (today's Sholden Road) which produced reds, Wickenden Brickyard by Cooling Road, and Frindsbury Brickyard owned by the West family (closed in 1931).

 The business declined when the Fletton clay at Peterborough began to be exploited.
 This clay contained 5% tar oil, so required less fuel to fire.
 The Frindsbury brickyards reverted to agriculture or were used for new housing.

 Cement works

 Portland Cement is made from a mixture of chalk and clay containing alumina and silica.
 It was first manufactured in 1842 at Rotherhithe by William Aspdin, and the first site outside the Thames valley at which it was manufactured was on Limehouse Reach, Frindsbury.
-I. C. Johnson, who had previously made cement at Swanscombe, bought an oil mill at Frindsbury, and converted it to make cement, commencing on 1 May 1851.
+I. C. Johnson, who had previously made cement at Swanscombe Peninsula, bought an oil mill at Frindsbury, and converted it to make cement, commencing on 1 May 1851.
 This became known as the Crown Works.
 Subsequently, six more cement works were built along Limehouse Reach, all using the chalk that forms the Frindsbury ridge, and alluvial clay from the Medway Estuary.

 The cement works were, from north to south: